- Purchase the complete Expat Arrivals Belgium Guide (PDF)

-Maritime influences from the North Sea and the Atlantic Ocean make for cooler summers and moderate winters; temperatures range from 72°F (22°C) during warmer months (June to September) to 39°F (4°C) during colder months (November to March).
-The small size of the country means that weather in Belgium remains relatively uniform, with only slight variation in the region of the Ardennes.
+Maritime influences from the North Sea and the Atlantic Ocean make for cooler summers and moderate winters.
+Temperatures range from 72°F (22°C) during warmer months to 39°F (4°C) during colder months.
+The small size of the country means that weather in Belgium remains relatively uniform, with only a slight variation in the region of the Ardennes.
 The high elevation in this area begets colder temperatures and more snowfall.

 Expats living in Belgium will quickly learn to bring along something waterproof, even if sunshine and blue skies start the day.

 ►Learn more about adjusting to life here in Culture Shock in Belgium

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Belgium.
 Please contact us if you'd like to contribute.